marknormanread/marknormanread.github.io/_pages/about.md

 ## CV

-You can find a (relatively) [[recent version of my CV here]](marknormanread.github.io/pubs/MarkRead_CV.pdf).
+You can find a (relatively) [recent version of my CV here](http://marknormanread.github.io/pubs/MarkRead_CV.pdf).
 This is an academic CV (not a resume) - it is a relatively full listing of my academic activities.

 ## Wisdom